 There are several different statuses you will find when searching the VA approved condo database.

-Accepted With Conditions means that the condo development is VA accepted, but there are some mitigating situations that need to be resolved.
+Accepted With Conditions means that the condo development is veterans affairs accepted, but there are some mitigating situations that need to be resolved.
 For example, maybe the property is approved but they have not met the 75% sold requirement.
 Or there may be a small litigation active on the building, with the potential to increase HOA fees in the near future.
 With this approval status, most often the borrower will need to sign a statement that they are aware of the “condition” and will move forward cautiously.

 HUD Accepted means that the property is already approved for FHA lending requirements.
 In the past, the VA used to simply accept properties that were approved by HUD (Dept. of Housing and Urban Development)as VA acceptable as well.
 This is no longer the case, but chances are if the property is HUD accepted, VA approval is within reach without too much trouble.